Paul is a barbecue enthusiast. He is currently grilling and smoking on a Komodo Kamado Ultimate 23.

-- Garlic salt and pepper to taste on both sides of the scallops.
+- Garlic salt and pepper both sides of the scallops to taste.

-- Drizzle olive oil over the top of them.
+- Drizzle olive oil over the tops of the scallops.

-- Let them marinate in the olive oil, garlic salt, and pepper for at least 30 minutes before grilling at room temperature.
-The scallops should be room temperature before placing on the grill.
+- Let them marinate in the olive oil, garlic salt, and pepper for at least 30 minutes before grilling.
+The scallops should be at room temperature before being placed on the grill.

-- Barbecue at 400 degree heat for 1.5 to 2 minutes per side.
-Be careful to not over cook.
-Use a pair of tongs to flip and don't cook so many at one time that you can't manage them on the grill.
+- Barbecue at 400-degree heat for 1.5 to 2 minutes per side.
+Be careful to not overcook.
+Use a pair of tongs to flip the scallops, and don't cook so many at one time that you can't manage them on the grill.